 Apple launched its AirPods wireless earbuds in September 2016 alongside the iPhone 7.
-They made a big splash at the time - "sound quality is excellent, the auto play/pause function is great, the accuracy of the Siri controls is a pleasant surprise and call quality is impressive," said our reviewer - but almost two years later, we're keen to see what Apple's got as a follow-up.
+They made a big splash at the time - "sound quality is excellent, the auto play/pause function is great, the accuracy of the Siri controls is a pleasant surprise and call quality is impressive," said our reviewer - but more than two years later, we're keen to see the follow-up.

-In this article we look at the leaks and rumours related to the AirPods 2: their release date, design, tech specs, price and new features.
-The latest news is that images of a new AirPods wireless charging case have been spotted in iOS 12 beta 5.
+In this article we look at leaks and rumours related to the AirPods 2: their release date, design, tech specs, price and new features.
+The latest news is that Apple has announced a special event on 30 Oct - and we feel that new AirPods may be announced...

 For alternatives that are available right now, see our guide to the best wireless earbuds.

-Apple could yet surprise us, but the analysts currently think it's not going to happen - or if it is, it will be only a very minor update ahead of a second and more major redesign in 2019.
+In any case a lot of analysts have predicted that a major redesign is more likely to happen in 2019.
 A June 2018 Bloomberg report forecast that new AirPods won't arrive at all until 2019, and Barclays analysts agree.

-Whenever they launch, it's thought that the AirPods 2 are likely to launch in conjunction with Apple's rumoured StudioPods over-ear headphones.
+Whenever they launch, it's thought that the AirPods 2 are likely to appear alongside Apple's rumoured StudioPods over-ear headphones.

 Features are the main factor dividing minor iterative upgrades from the real blockbuster events.
 Has Apple got an appealing new flagship feature to dazzle us with?